tiferrei/PEDASI/docs/source/guide_user.rst

 Requesting Access to a Datasource
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 If you're logged in as a PEDASI User (and not anonymously), you may request access to a data source by selecting *Manage Access* from a data source overview page.
-From here, you can supply the following details for an access request via a form:
+From here you can supply the following details for an access request via a form:

  - The level of access, where a given level also provides access to previous levels: